ArPiRobot/arpirobot.github.io/docs/guide/programming/pid.md

 The ArPiRobot Core Library includes a `PID` object.
 This object supports setting all four gains previously described, as well as a min and max output (defaulting to -1.0 and 1.0 respectively).
 The gains can be changed at any time.

-The `setSetpoint` function is used to assign a setpoint for the PID controller.
-The `getOutput` function is used to calculate the current output.
+The `set_setpoint` / `setSetpoint` function is used to assign a setpoint for the PID controller.
+The `get_output` / `getOutput` function is used to calculate the current output.
 This function is passed the current sensor value as an argument and returns the output.
 For mathematical reasons, this function should be called at fairly regular intervals.
 As such, this makes `Action`s a good candidate to use PID objects.
 However, it is generally recommended to keep all PID object instances in the `Robot` class.
 This makes it easier to use the network table to help with tuning and allows multiple actions to reuse the same PID (without having to use the same gains in multiple places in the code).

-=== "Python (`action.py`)"
+=== "Python (`actions.py`)"
     ```py
-    class PIDAAction(Action):
+    class PIDAction(Action):
-        # Assumes my_pid is defined in __init__ of Robot class
+        # Assumes my_pid is defined as a member of Robot class
         # Assumes tuning is somewhere in robot_started or elsewhere in Robot class
         # For example, it could be hard coded during instantiation
         # Ex: In Robot __init__